axelhahn/php-codemirror/docs/40_Usage.md

 ### Set a base url for codemirror resources

 This step is optional.
 If you have a local copy of codemirror you can set a base url.
-By default the resources are loaded from cdnjs.
+By default the resources are loaded from CDNJS.

 You can set a relative or absolute url.
 The base url will be loaded in the html head.